CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/ssl-connection.md

 CompuTec WMS supports the SSL protocol.

-SSL (Secure Socket Layer) - a protocol to securely transfer encrypted data.
-The protocol works in server-client architecture; its primary function is to verify a server to which a client tries to connect.
+SSL (Secure Socket Layer) - is a protocol to securely transfer encrypted data.
+The protocol works in server-client architecture.
+Its primary function is to verify a server to which a client tries to connect.

 ---